zhihao1021/pd2-ticket-v2/backend/README.md

             }
             ```
     - Error Response:
+        - Permission denied
+            - Description: You are not the owner of this ticket.
+            - Status Code: `403`
         - Ticket not found
-            - Description: The ticket or user you are querying is not exist.
+            - Description: The ticket you are querying is not exist.
             - Status Code: `404`

 - #### 🔒 DELETE `/ticket/{user_id}/{ticket_id}`